Quick case study…

 Think about this blog post.
-You read (skim) the post.
-Decide you want to use this method on your site.
-But in order to do that you have to bookmark this page, remember what folder you saved it in, and then scroll endlessly down the page to find the instructions for the content upgrade you want to create.
+You read (skim) the post and decide you want to use this method on your site.
+But to do that you have to bookmark this page, remember which folder you saved it in, and then scroll endlessly down the page to find the instructions for the lead magnet you want to create.

-- Increased perceived value: What’s more valuable a ‘blog post’ or an ‘eBook’?
+- Increased perceived value: Which is more valuable, a “blog post” or an “e-book”?

-- Increased efficiency: I can save a PDF to my Desktop or even email it to my Kindle.
-Much easier than remembering the URL of your article.
+- Increased efficiency: I can save a PDF to my desktop or even email it to my Kindle.
+Much easier than remembering the URL of an article.

 This is how you make a PDF version of your post.

-Step 3: Fix all formatting issues (images sizing, chapter divides etc.)
+Step 3: Fix all formatting issues (image sizing, chapter divides etc.).

 Here is a quick video tutorial on how to do that:

-This has the highest perceived value of all of the content upgrades that I have tried.
+This has the highest perceived value of all of the lead magnets that I have tried.